Murwillumbah railway line

 The Murwillumbah railway line is a mostly disused railway line in far north-eastern Northern Rivers New South Wales, Australia.
 The line ran from Casino to Lismore, Byron Bay, Mullumbimby and Murwillumbah, opening in 1894.
 It is one of only two branches off the North Coast line, (the other being the Dorrigo line).
 Train services to the region ceased in May 2004.
-The line from Casino to Bentley and Murwillumbah to Crabbes Creek was formally closed on 23 September 2020 to facilitate the construction of a rail trail.
+The line from Casino to Bentley and Murwillumbah to Crabbes Creek was formally closed on 23 September 2020 to facilitate the construction of the Northern Rivers Rail Trail.

 The Byron Bay Train operates over a short three kilometre section of the track in Byron Bay.
 It is widely considered to be the world's first solar-powered train.

 History

 The first section opened between Lismore and Murwillumbah, connecting the Richmond and Tweed rivers.
 Passengers and goods were transported to Sydney by coastal shipping from Byron Bay.
-Nine years later, an extension from Lismore to Casino opened (and later south to Grafton - it was not until 1932 that the line was fully connected to Sydney).
-As early as 1889, feasibility talks took place into extending the line north from Murwillumbah into Queensland, discussions that continue to the present day.
-The line became a branch line when in 1930, the North Coast Line was extended from Kyogle to South Brisbane.
+Nine years later, an extension from Lismore to Casino opened.